Hanjin Shipping gets U.S. court order, cash to unload ships

 Volkov said at least $10 million was authorized by a Korean court to begin servicing the four ships.
 Hanjin identified 14 U.S.-bound ships in court papers, but Volkov said she did not have information about the other vessels.

-One of the four, the Hanjin Greece, was scheduled to dock and unload at the Port of Long Beach early Saturday morning, according to the Marine Exchange of Southern California, a group that tracks cargo ship traffic.

-Hanjin said that some ships may not dock at their original destinations, which could become an issue for companies like HP Inc (HPQ.N), Samsung Electronics (005930.KS) and Home Shopping Network, who said in court records or in court they had cargo on those ships.
+The company said that some ships may not dock at their original destinations, which could become an issue for companies like HP Inc, Samsung Electronics and Home Shopping Network, who said in court records or in court they had cargo on those ships.

-The other three U.S.-bound ships are the Hanjin Boston, Hanjin Jungil and Hanjin Gdynia.

 Around $14 billion of cargo has been tied up globally as ports, tugboat operators and cargo handling firms refuse to work for Hanjin, the world's seventh-largest container carrier, which filed for receivership in a Seoul court last week.

 Hanjin has been struggling to arrange financing to resume normal operations.
-Korean Air Lines (003490.KS), the biggest shareholder in Hanjin, delayed on Friday a decision on a funding plan.
+Korean Air Lines, the biggest shareholder in Hanjin, delayed on Friday a decision on a funding plan.

 Hanjin's collapse has caused havoc in global trade networks and a surge in freight rates, as more than half of the company's 141 ships have been blocked from docking at ports.
 Four vessels have also been seized as of Thursday, according to Hanjin Shipping.